ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 ================================================================================

-DGL unit tests to validate your installation are optional if you used a **prebuilt PyTorch Docker image from AMD ROCm Docker Hub** or installed an **official wheels package**.
+DGL unit tests to validate your installation are optional if you used a **prebuilt DGL Docker image from AMD ROCm Docker Hub** or installed an **official wheels package**.

 To run unit tests manually and validate your installation fully, follow these steps: